LiteObject/nlp-beginner-guide/nlp-technical-guide.md

 ### 3. Word Embeddings
 These convert words into numbers (vectors) that capture meaning and relationships.

+> **Note:** We introduced this concept with the famous "King - Man + Woman = Queen" example in our [beginner guide](./README.md#15-word-embeddings--turning-words-into-numbers-computers-understand).
+Here we'll dive deeper into the technical details.

 **Key insight:** Words with similar meanings get similar numbers.

 **Popular methods:**